Sylvarant92/documentation/docs/Developer Reference/developer-communications.md

     0: "/files/OpenGraph_V3.png"
 ---
 # Stay up to date with the latest upgrades

-[block:callout]
-{
-  "type": "warning",
+> 📘 Important
+>
-  "title": "Important: Sign up for update notifications", "body": ""
+> Sign up for update notifications
-}
-[/block]

 Developers should subscribe to update notifications via any of the following channels:

 * <a href="https://mailchi.mp/chain.link/docs" target="_blank">Developer Email List</a>